dzackgarza/Qual-Review-and-Solutions/Algebra/UGA Questions/UGA_Algebra_Qual_Questions.md

 > Note: by definition, $a$ is nilpotent $\iff$ there is a natural number $n$ such that $a^n = 0$.

 ## Spring 2014 #6 $\work$
-Let $R$ be a commutative ring with identity and let $n$ be a positive integer.
+ $R$ be a commutative ring with identity and let $n$ be a positive integer.

 a.
 Prove that every surjective $R\dash$linear endomorphism $T: R^n \to R^n$ is injective.